aibasel-teaching/krummstab/README.md

 > macOS, we hope that the following instructions work without major differences.
 > In case you are using Windows, we recommend using Krummstab on a native Python
 > installation, but we don't provide instructions below.
 Installing inside a
-> Windows Subsystem for Linux (WSL) allows you to follow the instructions
+> Windows Subsystem for Linux (WSL) is possible but not compatible with some
-> directly, but sending emails through Krummstab will not work, so you need a
+> features such as automatically opening all files that need to be marked and
-> native installation to use all features of Krummstab.
+> sending feedback per email.

 To get started, create an empty directory where you want to do your marking, in this example the directory will be called `ki-fs23-marking`: